kjgarza/parrot_gpt/README.rst

 The following prompt types are supported:

-- enrich: Enriches the metadata
+- enrich: Enriches the input metadata file
-- translate: Translates the metadata to another schema
+- translate: Translates the metadata file to another schema
 - crosswalk: Generates a crosswalk between two schemas
 - peer_review: Generates a peer review report for the input file

 Contributing
 ------------